MAN95-dev/milestone-project-1/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
+- The panoramic photo used in index.html was obtained from
+- The panoramic image used in subscribe.html was obtained from
+- The photos used in index.html and subsribe. html were obtained from [TescoRealFood](https://realfood.tesco.com/gallery/10-healthy-vegetarian-recipes.html)
+- The photo of the author was obtained from my personal photos
+- The panoramic photo used in about.html was obtained from [OliveMagazine](https://www.olivemagazine.com/recipes/vegan/healthy-vegan-recipes-under-350-calories/)
-- The photos used in this site were obtained from ...
+- The photos used in recipes.html were obtained from [PickupLimes](https://www.pickuplimes.com/)
+-

 ### Acknowledgements

 <<<<<<< HEAD
 - I received inspiration for this project from X